Kaun Banega Crorepati: Season 12: 2020–2021

 Because of the COVID-19 pandemic, filming occurred without a studio audience.
 Consequently, the Audience Poll lifeline was replaced by the Video a Friend lifeline, which is similar to the Phone a Friend lifeline, except via video call.

-Mrinalini Dubey became the first contestant to win Rs.
-25 lakhs/- in KBC 12.

 For the first time in KBC history, a contestant (Runa Saha from Kolkata) came to the hot seat without playing Fastest Finger First, as there were no other contestants left.